Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Analysis and Results

 During the HIMS, the power of the PDS at soft energies is lower across all frequencies, increasing gradually with energy and then saturating beyond $\sim30$ keV.
-Notably, the CPDS in the $10-30$ keV band derived from the NuSTAR observation shows relatively lower power than the PDS in the $5-10$ keV band, which could be due to the effect of dead-time in the NuSTAR detectors.
+Notably, the CPDS in the $10-30$ keV band derived from the NuSTAR observation shows relatively lower power than the PDS in the 5--10 keV band, which could be due to the effect of dead-time in the NuSTAR detectors.
 Regardless of the energy ranges, a clear presence of a QPO at $\sim1.3$ Hz accompanied by an upper-harmonic at $\sim2.7$ Hz is observed in all the PDSs and CPDS in the HIMS.
-A similar presence of a QPO along with upper-harmonic using AstroSat/LAXPC data in the HIMS of this source was also reported by \cite{Nandi2024MNRAS.531.1149N}.
+A similar presence of a QPO, along with an upper harmonic, in the HIMS of this source using AstroSat/LAXPC data was also reported by \citet{Nandi2024MNRAS.531.1149N}.
 In the SIMS, the overall shape of the PDSs remains similar.
 However, the QPO frequency has now shifted to a relatively higher frequency of $\sim6.6$ Hz, and any prominent signature of the presence of the upper-harmonic up to $10$ Hz was not noticed.
-The energy-dependent behavior of the PDSs across both spectral states indicates that the low-energy photons, primarily originating from the disk, exhibit significantly lower variability compared to the higher-energy photons, which are dominated by coronal emission.
+The energy-dependent behavior of the PDSs across both spectral states indicates that low-energy photons, primarily originating from the disk, exhibit significantly lower variability than higher-energy photons, which are dominated by coronal emission.